davidgilbertson/react-recollect/docs/project-organization.md

 Everything to do with UI is in one directory.
 Everything to do with data in another.
 Then inevitably you'll have things like utils and constants and so on.

-But if your app has several distinct areas with very little shared code, or hundreds of components, you may want to group components/selectors/updaters together for each of these distinct areas.
+But if your app has several distinct areas with some shared code, or hundreds of components, you may want to group components/selectors/updaters together for each of these distinct areas.

-For example, if you site had 'admin' and 'products' sections with not much shared, you might break it up like so:
+For example, if your site had 'admin' and 'products' sections, you might break it up like so:

 ```
 /my-app